mycelial/docs/docs/getting-started/FAQ.md

 The Mycelial control plane is a server that orchestrates data workflow jobs.
-You can either install the control plane on one of your servers, using our CLI or you can use our cloud-based control plane (coming soon).
+You can either install the control plane on one of your servers, using our CLI or you can use our cloud-based control plane found at [`https://app.mycelial.com`](https://app.mycelial.com).

 </details>